menouarazib/orchestra/README.md

 All models installed within Orchestra are expected to adhere to these guidelines.
 This ensures a streamlined process and efficient management of resources within the system.

 # Installation of Orchestra

-To install Orchestra you should have installed `docker` in your machine and then just clone this repository.
+To install Orchestra, ensure that `docker` is installed on your machine, then clone this repository.

-# Run Orchestra
+# Running Orchestra

 ## Dev Mode